Enteral Nutrition Support

 - Assess tube position verification status and access-site integrity.

-- Assess tolerance cues: abdominal distension, nausea/vomiting, stool changes, and hydration pattern.
+- Assess tolerance cues: abdominal distension, nausea/vomiting, cramping, diarrhea/constipation, and hydration pattern.

 Nursing Interventions